qchronod/ArsTechPack/README.md

 - Before launching Minecraft, be sure that you have increased the amount of RAM available to Minecraft.
 This mod pack requires a larger than standard amount of RAM to run properly.
 In MultiMC, you may alter the amount of RAM allocated:
   - To all instances: in the Settings Dialog, under the Java Tab, in the Maximum Memory Allocation field.
   - To just one instance: from the instance Settings Dialog, available from the context menu of the instance.
 Otherwise, same as above.
+- Also in the Java tab, enter "-XX:MaxPermSize=128m" in the JVM Arguments field
 - Double click on the ArsTech Pack icon to launch Minecraft
 - Check that MC says you have 11billion mods loaded, if not, check that forge .738 is in the instMods folder
 - Log into the test server @ qchronod.diskstation.me:25565